opentofu/opentofu/internal/encryption/method/aesgcm/README.md

 ### Future compatibility

 The current nonce and tag size recommendations may change in the future.
-The configuration fields here are allowed to permit users to to decrypt their old state files.
+The configuration fields here are allowed to permit users to decrypt their old state files.

 ### Panics

 The current Go implementation of AES-GCM uses `panic()` to handle some input errors.
-To work around that, the `errorhandling.Safe` function is used to capture the panic and turn it into an error.